INCORRECT CAR REGISTRATION : USEFUL CASE LAW TO KNOW

 The ticket machine constituted an offer.
 This offer contained a term stipulating that the full licence plate details need to be keyed into the machine.
 By varying this term and only keying partial or incorrect details , a counter offer has taken place.

-Since the machine was not programmed to reject any counter offer, acceptance when ahead the moment the machine took and accepted the money.
+Since the machine was not programmed to reject any counter offer, acceptance went ahead the moment the machine took and accepted the money.

 Therefore the ticket was valid.